shapeshed/flim.shapeshed.com/src/_posts/creating-a-basic-site-with-node-and-express.md

     node app.js

 You should see `Express server listening on port 3000` and if you open [http://127.0.0.1:3000][39] you'll see the default Express page.
+If are not seeing "Welcome to Express" in the browser, edit the app.js file under the express_example folder and add app.listen(3000); line to the bottom of the file.

 ## Using Git